textpattern/textpattern.github.io/administration/files-panel.md

 ## Pages and files listed per page

 At the very bottom of the list you will find a pagination and links for next and previous pages if there are more pages.
 You can also change the number of files listed per page by selecting another value from the number range.

+## File tag builder

+The file tag builder, selected from the **Tags** table column, has several options:

+**Type:** choose what markup type you want to build the tag in.
+Either Textile format, Textpattern tags or standard HTML tags.

+**Escape HTML:** escape any [HTML entities](https://developer.mozilla.org/en-US/docs/Glossary/Entity) encountered in the form.

+**ID#:** the `id` number of the file (as displayed in the ID# column of the files list).

+**Link text:** the text to be used on the link to this file - if this field is left blank, the link text will use the filename instead.

+**Description**: an optional short summary of the file contents.

 [Next: Links panel](https://docs.textpattern.io/administration/links-panel)